CooeeTours

 💡 Viewing Tips

-• Book morning cruises for calmer seas and better light
+• Book morning cruises for calmer seas, better light, and the most active whales

-• Sit mid-ship for the smoothest ride; stand on the upper deck for the best photos
+• Sit mid-ship for the smoothest ride; upper deck gives the best photos and sightlines

 • Watch for "blow" spouts on the horizon — your first clue a whale is nearby

-• Follow crew instructions on approach distances and noise levels
+• Follow all crew instructions on approach distances — 100m minimum for boats

-• Choose eco-certified operators for responsible, low-impact encounters
+• Choose eco-certified operators (Ecotourism Australia) for responsible encounters

 What Our Travellers Say